MUSCLES EXERCISING POWERS NEURON GROWTH AND REPAIR

 "Neurons are physically attached to muscles, so they are also stretching and moving with the muscle," Raman says.
 "We also wanted to see, even in the absence of biochemical cues from muscle, could we stretch the neurons back and forth, mimicking the mechanical forces (of exercise), and could that impact growth as well?"

 To answer this, the researchers grew a different set of motor neurons on a gel mat that they embedded with tiny magnets.
 They then used an external magnet to jiggle the mat—and the neurons—back and forth.
-In this way, they "exercised" the neurons for 30 minutes a day and restored mobility for people with neurodegenerative diseases.
-Surprisingly, this mechanical exercise stimulated the neurons to produce just as much as the myokine-induced neurons, growing significantly farther than neurons that received no.
+In this way, they "exercised" the neurons for 30 minutes a day, restoring mobility in people with neurodegenerative diseases.
+Surprisingly, this mechanical stimulation stimulated neurons to produce as much as myokine-induced neurons, and they grew significantly farther than neurons that received no stimulation.

 "That's a good sign because it tells us both biochemical and physical effects of exercise are equally important," Raman says.